PXL_RETURN_CODE PxLFormatImage ( void const * pSrcImage, FRAME_DESC const * pSrcFrameDesc, U32 outputFormat, void* pDstImage, U32* pDstBufferSize );

 - IMAGE_FORMAT_JPEG - Convert to JPEG (.jpg) format (high quality; 5% compression).

-- IMAGE_FORMAT_RAW_RGB24 — Converts to RGB with 24 bits per pixel.
-Similar to the data found in a Windows Device Independent Bitmap format, with an array of data with 8bits per color channel or 24bits per pixel in the order of blue, green, red, left to right, bottom to top (last row first).
+- IMAGE_FORMAT_RAW_RGB24 - Converts to RGB with 24 bits per pixel.
+The output is an array of data similar to the BMP format but without the header.
+The data is in a Windows Device Independent Bitmap format.
+Windows DIB format is an array of data with 8bits per color channel or 24 bits per pixel in the order of blue, green, red, left to right, bottom to top (last row first).

 - IMAGE_FORMAT_RAW_RGB48 - Converts to RGB with 48 bits per pixel.
 Each pixel is a triplet of little-endian 16-bit values, starting at the top left pixel.